Healthy Sleep Practices

 For column 1 and 2, note anything extra you need to assist you in working on it by taking a systematic approach to problem solving.
 For all those things on column 3, adopt a “it’s out of my control so why focus on it?” attitude.
 This is hard to do but letting go of those worries you have no control over is a key to restful sleeping.

-- If you don’t fall asleep after 20 minutes to half an hour, get up and do a household chore (iron a shirt, sweep the floor or make a cup of tea).
-Then start your routine again, including having a shower.
-The process of “training” your mind to sleep is made easier when you give clear cues to your mind and body to prepare for sleep.
+- If the client can’t fall asleep after 20 minutes to half an hour (and they say they are ‘wide awake’), suggest they get up and do a household chore (iron a shirt, sweep the floor or make a cup of tea).
+Then start the routine again, including having a shower.
+The process of “training” the mind to sleep is made easier when the cues are repeatedly paired.

-- If your sleep is disturbed by nightmares, pain or other problems and it has been like that for a long time, consult your Doctor or a Psychologist/Counsellor to talk about those worries.
+- If their sleep is disturbed by nightmares, pain or other problems and it has been like that for a long time, this may be the subject of more intensive therapy or interventions with their doctor or a psychologist/counsellor.
 Getting good sleep is a foundation for good mental health.